 Diabetes treatment and management are centered on diet, insulin regulation and oral medication to lower blood glucose levels.
 People with type 1 diabetes must have insulin delivered by injection or a pump to survive.

 Many people with type 2 diabetes can control blood glucose levels by:

 Medications often change during the course of the disease, and some people with type 2 diabetes may also need insulin to control their blood glucose levels.
 Many people with diabetes may also need medications to control cholesterol levels and blood pressure.

 Education and training to self-manage the disease is vital for the diabetic to achieve improved health and a better quality of life.
 By learning healthy eating habits, being active and accurately monitoring blood sugar levels, type 2 diabetics can successfully manage their disease and related conditions.

-As part of Orange County's only university medical center, the diabetes center, led by medical director Dr. Ping H. Wang, has a multidisciplinary team of specialists able to treat the full spectrum of complications that diabetic patients can experience, from vision, vascular and neurological complications to heart and kidney disease.
+As part of Orange County's only university medical center, the diabetes center, led by medical director and endocrinologist Dr. Ping H. Wang, has a multidisciplinary team of specialists able to treat the full spectrum of complications that diabetic patients can experience, from vision, vascular and neurological complications to heart and kidney disease.